paullevental/Chat-application/README.md

 # Chat Room Program

 > Multiple clients can connect to server (socket server)
-> Future additions will include making distinct groups, instead of having to message to everyone connected to the server
+> Clients can message to server, and notify everyone else in the server with the message they sent
-> (multiple servers potentially)
+> Also all clients notified, if a client leaves (disconnects) from server